 With the University of Chicago, Argonne National Laboratory, and Fermi National Accelerator Laboratory, Chicago has emerged as a center for cutting-edge quantum research.
 These institutions, along with new core partner University of Illinois-Urbana Champaign, make up the Chicago Quantum Exchange (CQE).
-The CQE, based in the Institute for Molecular Engineering at the University of Chicago (IME), brought together leaders from academia, industry, and government on November 8-9 to discuss the power of quantum technology at the Chicago Quantum Summit.
+The CQE, based in the Pritzker School of Molecular Engineering at the University of Chicago (PME), brought together leaders from academia, industry, and government on November 8-9 to discuss the power of quantum technology at the Chicago Quantum Summit.

 Notable speakers at the event included Dario Gil, chief operating officer of AI and IBM Q at IBM Research; Hartmut Neven, director of engineering for AI and quantum at Google; Jeff Henshaw, group program manager for Microsoft’s Quantum Architecture and Computation Group; Steve Binkley, deputy director for science programs in the Office of Science at the US Department of Energy; and France Cordova, director of the National Science Foundation.

 Select Media Coverage of the 2018 Chicago Quantum Summit

 - Unleashing a world of quantum opportunities – U.S. Department of Energy

 - A $1.2 billion US quantum plan hangs in the balance, thanks to the midterms – MIT Technology Review